Project type: Biogas

 Each household saves on the average 18 kg firewood per day.

 No more smoking wood fire needed for cooking hence harmful CO₂ emissions are avoided.
 In 2022 approximately 142,000 t CO₂.

 The residue from the biogas plants has a high nutrient concentration and is an excellent organic fertilizer.
 More than 94% of the families use the bio-slurry instead of chemical fertilizer to improve the soil condition of their fields.

 100% of the women confirm that they have to spend less time for collecting firewood.
-Time gaines is mainly used for faming, household work and income generating activities.
+Time savings are mainly used for farming, household work as well as social and income generating activities.

 Less firewood consumption puts less pressure on nearby forests and natural habitats.
 Nepalese Terai Arc’s precious forests are part of several wildlife corridors and the Chitwan National Park which provides a home to elephants, Bengal tigers and Indian rhinos.